npg70/galbreath-old/people/galbreath-william-1833.md

 [^children]: TBD.
 These are now civil records.

-[^m2]: Birth of Maria Galbreath in Civil Registers of Campbeltown, Argyll as trasnscribed at [MyAinsFolk](https://www.myainfolk.ca/records/5060)
+[^m2]: Birth of Maria Galbraith in Civil Registers of Campbeltown, Argyll as trasnscribed at [MyAinsFolk](https://www.myainfolk.ca/records/5060)